MarkusHackspacher/Lost_in_space/README.md

 in which the spacecraft was damaged in an asteroid storm, and all systems have failed!
 Hurry up, you only have 20 laps Time!
-The Korrdinaten are in the range of 0 to 100
+The coordinate are in the range of 0 to 100

-For a long anhalteten gameplay there is a leaderboard,which is sorted by time and laps in a local sqlite3 database.
+For a long game play is a leader board inside, which is sorted by time and laps in a local sqlite3 database.

 The program to dispense with a Graphical User Interface.